learn-to-compress-workshop-isit/learn-to-compress-workshop-isit.github.io/_pages/2025/about.md

 ---
-layout: workshop
+layout: workshop_2025
 title: About
 permalink: /
-subtitle: Workshop at the International Symposium on Information Theory (ISIT) 2024
+subtitle: Workshop at the International Symposium on Information Theory (ISIT) 2025
+nav_order: 1

 profile:
   align: right